'This is getting critical': Teen granddaughter of missing former league coach shares heartbreak

 By Katie Todd of RNZ

-The grandaughter of missing Orewa man Mike McClennan says he's a "kind, social, Kiwi legend who would stop to chat with anyone".
+The granddaughter of missing Orewa man Mike McClennan says he's a "kind, social, Kiwi legend who would stop to chat with anyone".

 Seventeen-year-old Katie McClennan is pleading for the public to keep an eye out for her 75-year-old grandfather, who disappeared from Milton Court Rest Home on Wednesday and was last seen walking north on the Hibiscus Coast Highway.